 Nutrition

 This recipe was originally published on March 5, 2020, as Air Fryer Honey Sriracha Salmon.
-It was updated on April 21, 2023, to add other cooking methods, along with some additional tips.
+It was updated on April 21, 2023, to add other cooking methods and some additional tips.
 Here is one of the images from the original post!

 I like fish but hate cooking it because it usually makes a stinky mess.
 This recipe was easy, so delicious and clean up was simple.
 My new favorite way to prepare salmon!